-About 80% of rare diseases are genetic.1
+About 80% of rare diseases are genetic.
+Diagnosis can often take time because these conditions are complex and doctors do not see them often.1

 Haemophilia is considered rare.
 Approximately:

 - 1 in 6,000 males has haemophilia A - 1 in 30,000 males has haemophilia B